AP-047/industrial-defect-detection/README.md

 ## Notes

-- This is a student project focused on clear and simple implementation.
+- This is a student project focused on practical implementation and model interpretability.
 - Current target task is binary classification (`normal` vs `defect`).